Ernest Guérin

-Ernest Pierre-Marie Guérin (1887 in Rennes – 1952 in Quiberon) was a painter famous for his canvas and triptyches influenced by late pre-raphaelitism and illumination.
-Internationally recognized for his artwork inspired by Breton and Celtic medieval themes, he was forgotten after World War II and re-discovered at the beginning of the XXIst century.
+Ernest Pierre-Marie Guérin (1887 in Rennes – 1952 in Quiberon) was a painter famous for his canvases and triptychs influenced by late pre-Raphaelitism and illumination.
+Internationally recognized for his artwork inspired by Breton and Celtic medieval themes, he was forgotten after World War II and re-discovered at the beginning of the 21st century.

 Education

-Ernest Guérin studied at the school of Fine Arts of Rennes at Félix Lafond's and Jules Ronsin's ateliers.
+Ernest Guérin studied at the School of Fine Arts of Rennes at Félix Lafond's and Jules Ronsin's ateliers.

 Career

 Ernest Guérin: Old thatches in Morbihan.

 After traveling to Paris, he worked for architect Edmond Gemain in Vannes as a drawer.

 By his characteristic canvas, Guérin's reputation grew rapidly, alongside Mathurin Méheut (1882–1958) with whom he shared many themes.
 He was a friend of Breton writer Anatole Le Braz (1859–1926).

 He became a member and exposes at the "Salon of the French Artists" in Paris as well as the South Wales Society.
 He also showed his work at the Royal Cambrian Academy.
 He becomes internationally famous and gets commissions from the socially highest classes, as well as the British crown.
 Only aged 2-, he is chosen by the Musée des arts décoratifs de Paris to show his work in 1913.
 The same year, he married Renée Lebouc.

 During World War I, he served in 1915–1916 in the 70th Infantry Regiment and the 50th Artillery Regiment as a tracer at the Construction Workshop of Rennes.